GitHub Actions for Microsoft Power Platform

-- Importing and exporting application metadata (also known as solutions) that contain various platform components such as customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation), canvas apps, model-driven apps, UI flows, virtual agents, AI Builder models, and connectors between development environments and source control.
+Importing and exporting application metadata (also known as solutions) that contain various platform components such as canvas apps, model-driven apps, UI flows, Power Virtual Agents chatbots, AI Builder models, customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation), and connectors between development environments and source control.

-- Performing static analysis checks against solutions by using the Power Apps checker service (available late 2020).
+Performing static analysis checks against solutions by using Power Apps solution checker.